* Stronger dollar weighs on gold, copper

 The ECB, as expected, kept its main interest rate at a record low of 0.25 percent and the rate for bank deposits at central banks at zero, but comments from its president, Mario Draghi, weighed on the single currency.

-Draghi told a news conference that he and his colleagues expected a period of low inflation, and that action would be taken if it dragged on too long.
+Draghi told a news conference that he and his colleagues expected a prolonged period of low inflation, and if it dragged on too long, action would be taken.

 “The ECB is being slightly more dovish than the market expected,” said Kathy Lien, managing director at BK Asset Management in New York.
 “The main takeaway is that the council is considering unusual techniques, and that’s negative for euro/dollar.”

-On Wall Street, major stock indexes fell after the Dow and the S&P 500 hit intraday record highs shortly after the open.
-Reluctance to make big bets ahead of Friday’s payrolls report translated into profit taking in so-called momentum stocks, and the Nasdaq Composite was hardest hit among main indexes.
+On Wall Street, major stock indexes dipped after the Dow and the S&P 500 hit intraday record highs shortly after the open.

 Both the S&P and Dow hit intraday record highs.